BareMetalTestLab/baremetal-ci-docker/README.md

 ## Features

 - **GitHub Actions Self-Hosted Runner**: Runs CI/CD workflows directly on hardware
+- **GitLab Runner Support**: Alternative to GitHub Actions for GitLab CI/CD
 - **Segger J-Link Support**: Full J-Link driver installation for MCU programming and debugging
+- **PEAK CAN Support**: SocketCAN interface for CAN bus communication and testing
 - **USB Device Passthrough**: All USB devices are automatically passed through to the container
-- **Automatic Runner Registration**: Configures and registers with GitHub on startup
+- **Automatic Runner Registration**: Configures and registers with GitHub/GitLab on startup
 - **Persistent Workspace**: Runner work directory is preserved across container restarts

 ## Prerequisites